schadenfred/proscrypt-koans/README.md

 > database_1  | 2018-06-26 20:06:02.874 UTC [22] LOG:  database system was shut down at 2018-06-26 07:01:42 UTC
 > database_1  | 2018-06-26 20:06:02.900 UTC [1] LOG:  database system is ready to accept connections

-Let's stop our database container, using Ctrl-C.
+Stop your database container, using Ctrl-C.

 When the terminal prompt reappears, bring up our web container: